It\^o tracers: continuous-trajectory Lagrangian particles for Eulerian hydrodynamics: Acknowledgments

 \section{Acknowledgments}

 We acknowledge helpful discussions with Susan Clark on this topic.
 We also acknowledge discussion with Shy Genel, whose feedback improved some of the figures, and Troels Haugbølle, further discussion with whom has refined our thinking on this topic.
+We thank Drummond Fielding for identifying the finite-step covariance distinction discussed in Appendix~\ref{app:finite_covariance}.
 This work was supported by the U.S. Department of Energy SLAC Contract No.DE-AC02-76SF00515.
 RT acknowledges support from the National Science Foundation (NSF) and the U.S.-Israel Binational Science Foundation (BSF) under Award Number 2406558 and Award Title ``The Origin of the Excess of Bright Galaxies at Cosmic Dawn''.